-An interesting pattern which has emerged in the last couple of years is that alarge (and increasing) number of organisations are now taking employee resources on board not ondirect payroll but through third party manpower organisations such as Team Leaseand Quess.
-While the early adoption of third party staffing had been with largemature traditional organisations we have seen a rapid increase in this route of staffingnot just with the new gen business enterprises (including ecommerce) but even public sectorand quasi Government organisations.
-Over the next few years we believe that the thirdparty staffing sector will become one of the largest client segments for our business.Having said that there are some challenges in working with this sector in terms of bothpricing and payment terms which we need to factor in when we project business volumesfrom here.
+The trend of a number of organisations taking employee resources on board not ondirect payroll but through third party manpower organisations has continued to show anincreasing trend.
+While the early adoption of third party staffing had been with largemature traditional organisations we have seen a rapid increase in this route of staffingnot just with the new gen business enterprises (including ecommerce).
+Going forward thethird party staffing sector is likely to become one of the largest client segments for ourbusiness.
+However there are some challenges in working with this sector in terms of bothpricing and payment terms which we need to factor in when we project business volumesfrom here.

 There will be a flipside to digitisation of data and that is something your Companymust always keep an eye out for.
 There will be increasing demands for and regulationrelated to privacy of information.
 Although this will be gradual with increasingawareness at the individual level of the amount of data available online variousregulatory authorities are bound to step in to set boundaries on usage of this data.
 As anorganisation we are fully committed to ensure adherence to all privacy related norms andhave already factored certain international regulatory requirements such as theEurope-based GDPR guidelines.

 However a lot of the expected changes in the industry in the future are most honestlyjust an intelligent conjecture at this point of time.
 As we progress towards a long termsolution for the COVID situation which will have to be an affordable mass vaccineavailable to all Indians the economic situation in India and the world will keep evolvingon an almost daily basis.
 This will determine the nature of this industry for the futurejust as it determines the nature of all our client industries in the future too.